Legacy Farms - Hopkinton, Massachusetts

 Northwest Village

 This “hillside” village is located in the western portion of the north side.
-While the grade of this hill is not steep, its elevation is pronounced with sweeping views southwest towards the town center and east towards the Blue Hills.
-The landscape is typical of the former nursery with open patterns and some groupings of larger, mature trees.
+While the grade of this hill is not steep, its elevation is pronounced with sweeping views southwest towards downtown Hopkinton and east towards the Blue Hills.
+The landform is typical of the former nursery with open patterns and some groupings of larger, mature trees.

-Three and four dwelling buildings of attached single family homes, in one- and two-story vernacular, are proposed.
-These buildings should relate architecturally, appearing as single buildings reflective of a rural, pastoral character.
+Buildings of attached homes, in one- and two-story levels, are proposed.
+These buildings will relate architecturally, appearing as single buildings reflective of a rural, pastoral character.

 To preserve existing tree groupings and minimize grading, buildings will be located to maximize views and privacy as well.
-A number of the buildings may share common drives, minimizing driveways along the loop road that accesses the northwest village.
-The buildings are also situated such that an open space of restored meadow can meander behind and in front of the buildings reinforcing the sense of farm buildings in a field.
+A number of the buildings may share common drives, minimizing driveways along Legacy Farms Road.
+The buildings are also situated such that an open space of restored meadow will meander behind and in front of the buildings reinforcing the sense of farm buildings in a field.

 Legacy Park